 So somehow you’ll have to find a way to function well at your job while still looking after your health.
 Maybe your situation requires you to consider long-term solutions, like talking with your boss to explore alternatives or adjusting your work environment to meet your needs.
 But on days that you (still) feel run-down and miserable, what can you do to be as productive as possible?

-Short-Term Strategies to Survive Your Workday When You’re Completely Exhausted
+10 Short-Term Strategies to Get Through Your Workday When You’re Completely Exhausted

 - Prioritise.
 At the beginning of your workday, make a list of your Most Important Tasks (MIT’s).
 Plan to do your MIT’s during the time of day when you’re most likely to feel OK.
 When small, less important tasks come up during the day, write them on a separate list and process them when you’re generally less productive.